I am the Bread of Life; whoever comes to me will never hunger, and whoever believes in me will never thirst. John 6:35

 The Servant Song, Richard Gillard

-The St Michael Catholic Church Sacristan ministry is one of service.
-This opportunity requires early arrival to allow time for preparation of mass, and to provide an example of reverence by respectfully approaching the tabernacle and/ or altar, bowing reverently, and by actively participating in the Mass.
+The St. Michael Catholic Church Sacristan ministry is one of service.
+This opportunity requires early arrival to allow time for Mass preparation, and to provide an example of reverence by respectfully approaching the tabernacle and/ or altar, bowing reverently, and by actively participating in the Mass.

 Some of the duties of the Sacristan include:

-- Prepare the credence table with the communion bowls, cups with purificator, cruet, and the Chalice
+- Prepare the credence table with the communion bowls, cruet, and the Chalice

-- Ensure Lectors, Servers and Ushers are present; locate substitutes if needed
+- Ensure Extraordinary Ministers of Holy Communion, Lectors, Servers and Ushers are present; locate substitutes, if needed

 - Identify the Gift Bearers and provide their names to be announced after the Prayers of the Faithful

-- Welcome visiting Priests, Deacons, and Seminarians; show them where vestments are located and the location of the reconciliation room
+- Welcome visiting Priests, Deacons, and Seminarians; show them where vestments are located in the vestry

 Heavenly Father, please pour your blessings on my ministry today.